-'Zany' EURO 2020 kicks off, but economic impact will be limited | DW | 11.06.2021
+'Zany' Euro 2020 kicks off, but economic impact will be limited | DW | 11.06.2021

 Pandemic blues

-Even accounting for the dynamics of the format, the tournament would still have been a far greater money-spinner for host cities if it weren't for the pandemic.
+Even accounting for the dynamics of the format, the tournament would still have been a far greater moneymaker for host cities if it weren't for the pandemic.

-The Irish capital, Dublin, had been in line to host four games at EURO 2020 but in April this year it was stripped of its hosting rights by UEFA due to Ireland's especially stringent pandemic regulations.

 Long before that, a 2019 study by the consultancy EY-DKM on behalf of Dublin City Council found that the presence of around 90,000 tourists in the city for the duration of the tournament would boost the city's economy to the tune of €106 million.